csc-training/hip-programming/exercise-instructions.md

 ```shell
 srun --reservation=HIPtraining -n1 -p gpu --gres=gpu:v100:1 --account=project_2000745 ./my_program
 ```
+For a multi-gpu application more cards can be requested.
+For example if 3 cards are needed one would use `--gres=gpu:v100:3`.
 Please note that the normal GPU partition (`-p gpu`) needs to be used with the reservation.
 Otherwise you may use the `gputest` partition for rapid fire testing.